 expectations dropped 11 points to become the least positive about their own activity (-4%), while retail and services

-ANZ has been helping New Zealanders get ahead ever since we opened for business in 1840.
-We were New Zealand's first
+ANZ has been helping New Zealanders get on top of their money ever since we opened for business in 1840.
+We were New

-bank and today we have the largest network of full-service branches and ATMs, and around 8,000 talented people right
+Zealand's first bank and today we have a large network of full-service branches and ATMs, and talented people across the

 Through our sponsorships, our Staff Foundation and thousands of staff volunteer hours each year, we support causes that